 This tutorial is actually fairly easy; it's all about temperature and layering, so if you are new to soaping and feel it's within your scope - go for it!

 Of course geometric design soaps don't have to be red, green, and white for Christmas!
 They look stunning in all colours; lovely sharp angles, some shiny micas, or pastel beach tones all work well.
+Note: Oct 2020, we have updated some of the ingredients, which has cut down the cost of the ingredients).

 Pour the soap at between 55 to 65°C (I poured all layers at 60°C).